-Fiduciary funds are used to account for assets held by the District in a trustee or agency capacity for others that cannot be used to support the District's own programs.
+Fiduciary funds are used to account for resources held for the benefit of parties outside of the District that cannot be used to support the District's own programs.

 Major Governmental Funds

 General Fund: The General Fund is the main operating fund of the District.
 It is used to account for all activities except those that are required to be accounted for in another fund.
 In keeping with the minimum number of funds principle, all of the District's activities are reported in the General Fund unless there is a compelling reason to account for an activity in another fund.
 A District may have only one General Fund.